Thank you for reading our post, please rate this article at the end.

 - Resource management.

-When it comes to covering distance, you should aim at around 20-30 miles once or twice per week for two months before your trip.
-Depending on what you are expecting from your cross-country trip, you may try to train for 20-30 miles a day (which is difficult) or spread it out between several days.
+When covering distance, you should aim for 20-30 miles once or twice weekly for two months before your trip.
+Depending on what you expect from your cross-country trip, you may try to train for 20-30 miles daily (which is difficult) or spread it out over several days.

-Ideally, you should do the practice hike in conditions close to what you are expecting to get off the trail, but this will only be possible if you have enough information about your cross-country route.
+Ideally, you should do the practice hike in conditions close to what you expect to get off the trail, but this will only be possible if you have enough information about your cross-country route.

-Resource management is no less important than being able to cover a lot of land in a short time.
+Resource management is no less important than covering a lot of land quickly.
 Among the things that you have to become efficient about are:

 - Your eating and resting routine.
-You will need to learn to take breaks relatively frequently (once every 2 hours).
+You must learn to take breaks relatively frequently (once every 2 hours).
 While it may seem that frequent breaks won’t allow you to cover as much land, you will be less exhausted throughout the journey.

-Not only that, but you will need to eat and drink healthily so that you get a proper amount of energy for the hike.
+You will also need to eat and drink healthily to provide the proper energy for the hike.

 - Equipment.
 You will need to take only what you need since a heavy backpack will weigh you down and force you to spend more energy to keep up the pace.
-Aside from that, you will need to learn how to pack your gear properly so that it occupies minimal space.
+You must also learn to pack your gear properly to occupy minimal space.

 Gain survival knowledge

-Survival knowledge is necessary on regular trails as well, but it’s much more important off the trail since you will most likely be left on your own in an emergency.
+Survival knowledge is also necessary on regular trails, but it’s much more important off the trail since you will most likely be left alone in an emergency.
 Or, assistance won’t be able to arrive quickly, and you will need to perform some basic first aid procedures.

-First off, learn the common symptoms of dehydration, hypothermia, heatstroke, and other ailments that you may come across outdoors.
+First, learn the common symptoms of dehydration, hypothermia, heatstroke, and other ailments you may encounter outdoors.
 Most importantly, learn how to deal with them.

 Then, find out what kind of animals you may find along the way and how you should behave if you encounter them.
-Not only that but learn what to do in bad weather and how to protect yourself from the cold.
+Not only that, but you can also learn what to do in bad weather and how to protect yourself from the cold.

 Learn navigation

 Needless to say, off the trail, you won’t have signs or maps to assist you throughout your journey.
-This obviously means that you will need to learn how to use navigational tools correctly (check out My Open Country’s guide to learn more).
+You must learn how to use navigational tools correctly (check out My Open Country’s guide to learn more).

 First and foremost, learn how to use a map or your GPS navigator.
-These will most likely be your best options for navigation, so you should do some in-depth practice before the hike.
-You may not have phone coverage at the hiking trail, and even if you do, your mobile maps may not be able to provide you with enough information.
+These will likely be your best navigation options, so practice in-depth before the hike.
+You may not have phone coverage on the hiking trail, and even if you do, your mobile maps may not be able to provide you with enough information.

-Of course, you also need to make sure that the desired hiking area is well-detailed by your navigation tools.
-However, since imprecisions are highly likely, you will need to know how to navigate with only general landmarks.
+Of course, you must also ensure that your navigation tools accurately describe the desired hiking area.
+However, since imprecision is likely, you must know how to navigate using only general landmarks.

-You may also take some classes for orienteering before the hike.
-This is a highly recommended option if you have the time and money for it.
-Orienteering classes will teach you how to handle a map and compass.
+You may also take some orientation classes before the hike.
+This is a highly recommended option if you have the time and money.
+Orienteering classes teach you how to handle a map and compass.

 Learn how to use a tent

-If you are going to hike cross-country overnight, then you will have to take care of your sleeping needs.
-Well, your best bet is a tent and a good sleeping bag.
+If you hike cross-country overnight, you must provide for your sleeping needs.
+Your best bet is a tent and a good sleeping bag.

-If you’ve never slept in a tent before, then you will need to practice in safer conditions well before your actual cross-country trip.
-You may make use of the camping sites present at some hiking trails, or you may just set up your tent in your backyard and practice using it there.
+If you’ve never slept in a tent before, you must practice in safer conditions well before your actual cross-country trip.
+You may use the camping sites at some hiking trails or just set up your tent in your backyard and practice using it there.

-It would be great if you were able to practice in a wide variety of conditions, including wind, rain, or maybe even snow.
+Please practice in various conditions, including wind, rain, and snow.
 Ideally, your practice should mimic the actual trail conditions as closely as possible.

 And yeah, don’t scrimp on a good tent or sleeping bag.
-Make sure to get proper gear that will be able to provide you with protection and warmth during the cold nights out in the wild.
+Get proper gear that will provide protection and warmth during cold nights out in the wild.

 Cross-Country Hiking Checklist

 You probably have a checklist for your regular hiking trips.
-All of your checklist items will find use in cross-country hiking as well, but there are additional things that you will want to take with you.
+All of your checklist items will also be useful in cross-country hiking, but there are additional things that you will want to take with you.

 Map & GPS device

 As mentioned above, traditional means of navigation most likely won’t be able to assist you off the trail.
 You will thus need to buy a detailed map of the area, preferably made from waterproof materials.
-Services like Green Trails may not be able to provide you with maps detailed enough for navigation.
+Services like Green Trails may be unable to provide detailed maps suitable for navigation.

 You may also bring along a GPS device.
-While you can navigate with just a map, a GPS device will make things easier for you.
-Some people don’t take any GPS devices though since navigating by map allows them to get more involved with cross-country hiking.
-But if you aren’t too experienced with navigation, we highly suggest that you take both a GPS device and a map with you.
+While you can navigate with a map, a GPS device will make things easier.
+Some people don’t take any GPS devices, though, since navigating by map allows them to get more involved with cross-country hiking.
+But if you aren’t too experienced with navigation, we highly suggest you take a GPS device and a map.

 Personal locator beacon